Layr-Labs/eigenlayer-contracts/docs/README.md

 ##### Staker

-A Staker is any party who has assets deposited (or "restaked") into EigenLayer.
+A staker is any party who has assets deposited (or "restaked") into EigenLayer.
 Currently, these assets can be:
 * Native beacon chain ETH (via the EigenPodManager)
-* Liquid staking tokens (via the StrategyManager): cbETH, rETH, stETH, ankrETH, OETH, osETH, swETH, wBETH
+* Arbitrary ERC20s (via the StrategyManager)

-Stakers can restake any combination of these: a Staker may hold ALL of these assets, or only one of them.
+Stakers can restake any combination of these: a staker may hold ALL of these assets, or only one of them.

 *Flows:*
-* Stakers **deposit** assets into EigenLayer via either the StrategyManager (for LSTs) or EigenPodManager (for beacon chain ETH)
+* Stakers **deposit** assets into EigenLayer via either the StrategyManager (for ERC20s) or the EigenPodManager (for beacon chain ETH)
 * Stakers **withdraw** assets via the DelegationManager, *no matter what assets they're withdrawing*
-* Stakers **delegate** to an Operator via the DelegationManager
+* Stakers **delegate** to an operator via the DelegationManager

-*Unimplemented as of v0.4.0:*
-* Stakers are at risk of being slashed if the Operator misbehaves

 ##### Operator

-An Operator is a user who helps run the software built on top of EigenLayer (AVSs).
-Operators register in EigenLayer and allow Stakers to delegate to them, then opt in to provide various services built on top of EigenLayer.
-Operators may themselves be Stakers; these are not mutually exclusive.
+An operator is a user who helps run the software built on top of EigenLayer (AVSs). operators register in EigenLayer and allow stakers to delegate to them, then opt in to provide various services built on top of EigenLayer. operators may themselves be stakers; these are not mutually exclusive.

 *Flows:*
-* User can **register** as an Operator via the DelegationManager
+* Users can **register** as an operator via the DelegationManager
-* Operators can **deposit** and **withdraw** assets just like Stakers can
+* Operators can **deposit** and **withdraw** assets just like stakers can
 * Operators can opt in to providing services for an AVS using that AVS's middleware contracts.
 See the [EigenLayer middleware][middleware-repo] repo for more details.

-*Unimplemented as of v0.4.0:*
-* Operators may be slashed by the services they register with (if they misbehave)

 ---